Okay… Now that I’ve got the attention of all the fundies and theologians, let’s get down to business.

 How does Easter represent the authority of the Church of England?

 The reason I like the KJV is because of its poetic flow.
-Yes, there are other Old English translations that read similar to it, but the KJV is by far the most popular and available just about anywhere.
+Yes, other Old English translations read similar to it, but the KJV is by far the most popular and available just about anywhere.

 Perhaps you’ve wondered why it seems to be so easy to remember famous verses out of the KJV?
 It’s because of its poetic nature, which makes it resonate in your mind more than the dry modern English versions of today.